28vipraparekh/Autism-Prediction-using-Machine-Learning/README.md

   `sklearn`      : Contains tools for preprocessing, model training, evaluation, and CV
   `xgboost`      : Efficient and scalable implementation of gradient boosting classifiers

+# Machine Learning Models Used

+This project implements several classification algorithms to determine which model performs best for predicting Autism Spectrum Disorder risk.

+***Logistic Regression*** is a linear model used for binary classification tasks.
+It works by estimating probabilities using a logistic function and makes predictions based on a threshold.
+This model is simple and interpretable and serves as a good baseline.

+***Support Vector Classifier (SVC)*** belongs to the family of Support Vector Machines.
+It tries to find the optimal hyperplane that separates the classes in the feature space.
+When data is not linearly separable, kernel functions (like the RBF kernel used here) transform it into a higher dimension to make separation possible.

+***Random Forest*** is an ensemble learning method that builds a collection of decision trees and merges their outputs for more robust predictions.
+Each tree is trained on a random subset of the data and features (a technique called bagging), which helps reduce overfitting and improves generalization.

+***Decision Tree*** is a simple and interpretable model that splits data into branches based on feature values.
+Each internal node represents a decision, and the leaves represent outcomes.
+However, single decision trees can overfit the training data if not pruned or regularized.

+***Naive Bayes***, particularly the Gaussian variant used here, is a probabilistic classifier based on Bayes' theorem.
+It assumes that features are independent and normally distributed.
+Despite its simplicity, it can be highly effective, especially on small or noisy datasets.

+***K-Nearest Neighbors (KNN)*** is a non-parametric model that assigns labels based on the majority class among its k closest data points in the training set.
+It doesn’t require any training time but can be computationally intensive during prediction.

+***XGBoost (Extreme Gradient Boosting)*** is a high-performance implementation of gradient boosting algorithms.
+It works by building models sequentially, each one trying to correct the errors of the previous one.
+XGBoost includes many regularization techniques, making it both powerful and generalizable.